jhueckelheim/ParAD/README.md

  - More information on fparser here: https://github.com/stfc/fparser/

 ## What's included
-`pyscopad` parses Fortran source code written in free-form F90, F2003 or similar, and looks for loops that are OpenMP parallel.
+`pyscopad` uses the wonderful fparser to parse free-form Fortran files and looks for loops that are OpenMP parallel.
 It then calls its own lightweight OpenMP parser on that pragma, and its own data flow analyser called *LoopInspector* on the loop body.
 The results are then combined in the differentiator to determine the appropriate scope for all adjoint variables.

 ## OpenMP parser
 The OpenMP parser barely deserves this name, as it is only a set of regular expressions that look for certain aspects within an OpenMP pragma.
 It finds the following clauses, and ignores all others: